David-1271/ds202-your-david-lawlor/README.md

 ![](figures/home-advantage-chart-1.png)<!-- -->

-Home teams won about 57.6% of games versus 42.4% for away teams.
-This is a real and well-documented effect, and it’s a useful reminder before we get to box-score stats: some of what predicts winning isn’t a “stat” a team controls in the moment at all.
-We include `home` as a control variable in the regression below for that reason.
+Home teams won about 57.6% of games, compared to 42.4% for away teams.
+That’s not really a “stat” a team controls in the moment, so we added home/away as a control in the regression later on.

-## How Do Winning and Losing Teams Differ, On Average?
+## Win vs. Loss Averages

 ``` r
 summary_tbl <- nba %>%